top of page

 Note: if you are struggling to understand how Account Groups and Accounts are related, look at the A: Budget and the A: Budget Summary reports within the provided template with sample data.

 Using similar numbering as used for account groups, assign unique account numbers.
-The first number in the account number (or first two if using thousands) should match the first number of the account group it will roll up to.
+The first number in the account number (or first two if using thousands) should usually match the first number of the account group it will roll up to.
 The account numbers will also affect how things are sorted in your reports.

 Enter the names of your accounts.

 Associate your accounts to your account groups using the dropdown in the Account Group column.
-This will only allow you to choose account groups entered in your Account Groups sheet.
+This column will only allow you to choose account groups entered in your Account Groups sheet.
 You can click the dropdown icon within the field or type the code or name and select the account group.

 account groups